Prefer to save or print the definitive guide to Amazon advertising and take it with you? Download the ebook version.

 Amazon advertising is, in a nutshell, Amazon’s very own paid advertising platform that offers different ad types to capture shopper attention at each stage of the buying journey while on the marketplace.

 Amazon is the third-largest digital advertiser, falling only behind Facebook and Google, after launching as recently as 2018.
-And it’s only going to continue growing.
+And it’s only going to continue growing, as its ad business recorded $12.06 billion in revenue during the third quarter of 2023 (26% more than in the third quarter of 2022).
 Amazon is projected to be a $38 billion ad/ppc business by the year 2023.

 There are a few things you need to know – okay, a lot of things you need to know – about sponsored ad management before you try to cross that hurdle.
 One is that there is an algorithm at work called the A9 Algorithm.
 It determines how products are ranked in search results on Amazon.